Crypto-Christianity: Japan

 Christianity was introduced to Japan during its feudal era by Saint Francis Xavier in 1550.
-From the beginning, Christianity was seen as a threat to the power of the shōgun.
-In 1643, Christianity was banned, all churches were destroyed, all known Christians tortured and demanded to convert to Buddhism or face execution, and all signs of Christian influence were systematically eliminated.
+Christianity was banned in 1643 by the Tokugawa bakufu government, which viewed Christianity as disloyal and a threat to their power.
+Churches were destroyed, known Christians faced forced conversion to Buddhism and all signs of Christian influence were systematically eliminated.
 The ban was not lifted until 1858.

-During this period, faithful converts moved underground into a crypto-Christian group called kakure Kirishitan or "hidden Christians".
-Crypto-Christian crosses and graves, cleverly styled during these two centuries to resemble Buddhist imagery, can still be seen in the Shimabara Peninsula, Amakusa islands and far south in Kagoshima.
+During this period, converts moved underground into a crypto-Christian group called kakure kirishitan or "hidden Christians".
+Crypto-Christian crosses and graves, camouflaged to resemble Buddhist imagery, can still be seen in the Shimabara Peninsula, Amakusa islands and far south in Kagoshima.
 Shūsaku Endō's acclaimed novel Silence draws from the oral history of Japanese Catholic communities pertaining to the time of the suppression of the Church.

 Ottoman Empire (Balkans and Asia Minor)

 An early attestation and justification of crypto-Christianism is found in an epistle of Patriarch Ioannes 14th (Ιωάννης ΙΔ') (1334-1347) of Constantinople to the Christians of Bithynia (Asia Minor).
 He says that "those [Christians] who by the fear of punishment [by the Muslims] want to believe and practice Christianity secretly, they will be also saved, provided they study god's orders as far as possible".

 Due to the religious strife that has existed in the Balkan Peninsula and Anatolia, instances of crypto-Christian behavior are reported to this day in Muslim-dominated areas of the former Yugoslavia, Albania, and Turkey.
 With the threat of retribution for the religious and ethnic conflicts, many Christian minority groups keep their religion private to protect themselves.
 Crypto-Christianity was mostly practiced following the Ottoman Turkish conquests of the Balkans, but the earliest scholarly record of the phenomenon dates back to 1829.
 Linobamvaki in Cyprus traced their ancestry to both Catholics, Maronites and Greek Orthodox Christians who converted under Ottoman oppression.
 The Laramans in southeastern Kosovo hailed from the northern Albania highlands and converted after settling in the 18th century.
 Accounts of Crypto-Christian Serbs were documented as early as the 19th century and persisted into the 20th century.

 Crypto-Greek Orthodox reportedly lived in many parts of the Ottoman Balkans and Anatolia.
 A good description of the Crypto-Christians among Pontic Greeks from northeastern Anatolia and the Pontic Alps region (often referred to as Stavriotes), including a bibliography about other parts of the Ottoman Empire, is provided by F. W. Hasluck.